Ulster Bank eyes 1 billion euro asset sale -source

 RBS bought Ulster in 2000 and expanded its Irish operations three years later through the acquisition of building society First Active.

-RBS lent aggressively during Ireland's ill-fated property boom and has been saddled with big losses on the loans, including impairments of 1.1 billion pounds in the first nine months of last year.
+RBS lent aggressively during Ireland's ill-fated property boom and has been saddled with big losses on the loans, including impairments of 1.1 billion pounds ($1.75 billion) in the first nine months of last year.

 RBS, 83 percent owned by the British government, declined to comment.